 Use the gathered information as a benchmark study and decide the improvements which could benefit your business in the long run.
 It is also important to arrive at a quantified expected conversion rate as it gives your testing efforts a direction.
 Else, you might end up improving the conversion rate on a page by 1% and sit cozily without realizing its actual potential.

-Qualitative vs. Quantitative Data
+Qualitative vs. quantitative data

 While quantitative data offers a good insight into your business’s performance, it doesn’t paint the entire picture.
-For this reason, gathering qualitative data is utmost important.
+For this reason, gathering qualitative data is of utmost importance.
 Qualitative answers offer better insights on how your customers perceive your brand, why they are or aren’t buying your product(s) and/or service(s), and other breakthrough information.

 |Objective approach that provides numerical data to map actionable events.||Subjective approach that offers in-depth narrative information, such as feedbacks, etc.|